Jane Eyre | An inner journey towards emancipation

 Charlotte Brontë wrote the novel Jane Eyre in 1847 under the pseudonym of Currer Bell.
 Thanks to this artifice, she could preserve at least her initials.
 During the Victorian Age, many female writers used male pen names.
 In that way, there were more chances of being published.
 Even Emily and Anne, Brontë’s sisters, published their books under male pseudonyms, respectively Ellis Bell and Acton Bell.

 We did not like to declare ourselves as women, because we had a vague impression that authoresses are liable to be looked on with prejudice.
 We had noticed how critics sometimes use for their chastisement the weapon of personality, and for their reward, a flattery, which is not true praise.

 She also wrote The Professor and Villette, but her most known novel remains undoubtedly Jane Eyre.

 Not the typical Victorian novel

-Jane Eyre is considered ahead of its time because of the way in which it approaches the topics of class, sexuality, religion, and feminism.
+Jane Eyre is considered ahead of its time because of how it approaches the topics of class, sexuality, religion, and feminism.

-Jane loves him, but she refuses to go against her principles.
-She believes that living with Rochester while he remains legally tied to Bertha would mean rendering herself a mistress and sacrificing her own integrity for the sake of emotional gratification.
+Jane refuses to go against her principles.
+She believes that living with Rochester while he remains legally tied to Bertha would mean rendering herself a mistress and sacrificing her own integrity for emotional gratification.
 So she leaves Thornfield at dawn even if she has no money or a place to go.

 The importance of economic independence